kube-HPC/hkube/core/api-server/README.md

 ### Result

-The purpose of the result webhook is to update the client
-when the pipeline is completed.
+The purpose of the result webhook is to update the client when the pipeline is completed.

-This is the result webhook payload
+This is the result webhook payload.

 ```js
 {